Document automation democratizes information access, enabling diverse teams to communicate and collaborate more efficiently.

 For HPC, a US accounting, tax, and advisory firm that has embraced ADP, the company has increased close rates by 20% using automation technology.

-AI-powered intelligent document processing helps instantly categorize all the documents, extract relevant data, and compare it with previous years’ filings.
+AI-powered intelligent document processing helps instantly categorize all the documents, extract relevant data, and compare them with previous years’ filings.

 As the user uploads documents, the system immediately flags discrepancies between a vendor invoice and a corresponding bank transaction.